Asian shares mostly lower as inflation worries cloud outlook - NewsBreak

 Asian shares mostly lower as inflation worries cloud outlook

-Asian shares were mostly lower on Tuesday as worries over inflation tempered optimism over President Joe Biden ’s remark that he was considering reducing U.S. tariffs on Chinese imports.
+TOKYO — (AP) — Asian shares were mostly lower on Tuesday as worries over inflation tempered optimism over President Joe Biden’s remark that he was considering reducing U.S. tariffs on Chinese imports.

 Benchmarks fell in Tokyo, Seoul, Shanghai and Hong Kong but rose slightly in Sydney.
 Oil prices and U.S. futures were lower.